ka-reem/BuildingsBenchTutorial/Readme.md

 │
 ├── Images/
 │
+├── BuildingsBench/
+│
 └── README.md
 </pre>

-The BuildingsBenchTutorial repository contains two subdirectories: (1) Images and (2) Tutorials.
-You won’t need to make any changes to the Images directory; all development should be done within the Tutorials directory or directly in the terminal.
+The BuildingsBenchTutorial repository contains three subdirectories: (1) Images (2) Tutorials and (3) BuildingsBench.
+You do not need to make any changes to the Images or BuildingsBench directories.
+All development should be done within the Tutorials directory or directly from the terminal.
+However, to install the module, you will need to cd into the BuildingsBench directory and run the appropriate pip command.
+For more information, refer to Exercise 3 in the Develop-Conda-Kernel.md file when working on the Develop-Conda-Kernel tutorial.

-## Tutorials
 The Tutorials directory contains two subdirectories: (1) Intro-Modules and (2) Final-Project-Modules.
 Please begin by reviewing the modules in Intro-Modules directory, as they cover foundational concepts that will help you successfully complete the final project task notebooks in the Final-Project-Modules section.

 ## Expectations